Cjumelin/TS-Tdd-Learningpath/ChapterResume.md

 - TDD allow serenity of experimentation, discovery, and refinement.
 - During refactoring steps, we aim to enhance design by:
     - Separate interfaces from implementations.
+- Part of doing TDD is thinking outside of what we’re given.

 #### Rules